sger/flux/docs/internals/compiler_architecture.md

 ### Rc-Based Values (No-Cycle Invariant)

 Runtime values use `Rc` for sharing.
-Values must form DAGs — no cycles allowed (would leak via Rc).
+Values must form DAGs — no cycles allowed (would leak via `Rc`).
 The language enforces this through immutability.
-The GC heap handles cons lists and HAMT maps which can share structure.
+Persistent lists, ADTs, options/eithers, and HAMT maps are all represented through Rc-based runtime structures; there is no production mark-and-sweep heap.

 ### Value Enum